joshuaebalan/Lionfish-Analysis-I/README.md

-# Lionfish-Analysis-I

-This is intended for use for the analysis of invasive lionfish culling in Tom Owen's Caye, Belize with data from ReefCI, an ecotourism company aiming towards conservation.

-### Background:
+# Lionfish Analysis I: FAQ

+### What are lionfish, and why are they a problem?
 Lionfish are an invasive species in the Carribean, especially surrounding tropical coral reefs.
 They are native to the tropical waters of the equatorial Pacific in which they have natural predators.
 However, they are the apex predators here in the West, due to their unnatural origin.
 First sighted in 2008 by various dive crews, lionfish have become generealistic in their diet, with the current understanding that they "eat anything they can fir in their mouths", according to ReefCI.
 The most problematic part of this is their culling of the parrotfish population, a keystone species that indirectly ensures the reefs are not snuffed out in their light competition with algae species.

 Here specifically, the first invasive lionfish were sighted in 2009, and ReefCI has been killing them ever since.
 They have also been dissecting them for years, and keeping careful log of the data, which this project hopes to use for greater understanding of their efforts.

-### Project Goal:
+### What's the goal of this project?
 This project aims to accomplish the following:
 1. Identify trends in the data
 2. Attempt to use current scientific understanding to explain trends away
 3. Should an unexplainable trend exist, further investigate and potentially organize an experiment for ReefCI.

-### Data Summary:
+### What does the data look like?
+#### In general,
-This project uses dissection reports from diver-speared lionfish, which occur once weekly and dissect 10 fish.
+this project uses dissection reports from diver-speared lionfish, which occur once weekly and dissect 10 fish.
 This spans over the course of about 2 years, and maps 638 dissections.
 Work is in progress to estimate the amount of lionfish in total this represents using the calculated confidence index, the second column in the .csv files.
 Additional findings may be found [here](https://docs.google.com/document/d/1qu2WIQ-7aA__ScxEGOMaAXd8uJPbYX2bNggdvtRtEPU/edit?usp=sharing).

-A basic Lionfish Structure looks like so:
+#### Computationally, a basic Lionfish Structure looks like so:
-1. Time structure with the date caught
+1. Day, month and year of date dissected
 2. Index of confidence, calculated by dividing 10 by the total amount of fish caught that day
 3. Length of the fish with tail
 4. Length of the fish without tail